AD 62 Pompeii earthquake: Characteristics

 The extent of damage has been used to estimate the magnitude of the earthquake.
 Estimates lie in the range from about 5 to 6.1.
 The maximum felt intensity is estimated to have been in the range IX to X, and the area of highest intensity was elongated roughly WNW–ESE.
 Shaking was reported to have continued for several days, presumably referring to a sequence of aftershocks.
 The focal depth is estimated to have been in the range 5–6 km.

-The earthquake is likely to have been a precursor to the renewed activity of Vesuvius in AD 79, following a long dormant period.

 Damage

 The towns of Pompeii and Herculaneum both suffered major damage, with damage to some buildings also reported from Naples and Nuceria.
 Seneca reported the death of a flock of 600 sheep that he attributed to the effects of poisonous gases.

 The House of Lucius Caecilius Iucundus in Pompeii, later destroyed by the eruption of Vesuvius in AD 79, contained bas-reliefs showing damage to the city and its Temple of Jupiter during the earthquake of 62.
 The house's owner, Lucius Caecilius Iucundus, may have died during the earthquake.